BerkeleyLab/matcha/example/README.md

 to _get_ data from another image via a coarray.
 To reduce communication waiting times, however, each image in our example proactively _puts_ data onto neighboring images.
 Puts generally outperform gets because the data can be shipped off as soon the data are ready.
-All image control (synchronization in this example) happens in the user-defined assignment.
-Our assignment modifies state that is observable by other images: halo values.
-Modifying existing state is outside the functional programming pattern so the assignment is a natural place for synchronization or other forms of image control.
+With the exception of one coarray allocation in the `define` procedure, all procedures are asynchronous and all image control is exposed in the main program.

 [heat-equation.f90]: ./heat-equation.f90
 [GCC]: https://gcc.gnu.org